sevagh/goat/README.md

     * FsType: ext4

 Run `kraken` from the EC2 instance (ideally at the user-data phase) to automatically mount the associated EBS volumes with the above properties.

+### Motivation

+The Terraform resource `aws_volume_attachment` isn't handled well when destroying a stack.
+See [here](https://github.com/hashicorp/terraform/issues/9000) for some discussion on the matter.

+We initially wrote instance-specific user-data shell scripts with hardcoded values (e.g. `mkfs.ext4 /dev/xvdb`, `mount /dev/xvdb /var/kafka_data`).

+With Kraken we can avoid needing to pass parameters or hardcoding values.
+All the required information comes from the EC2 instance and EBS volume tags.